 There are no simple tests or brain scans for PSP.
 In its early stages, symptoms can resemble those of other neurological conditions such as Parkinson’s, Alzheimer’s, Stroke or Multiple System Atrophy and misdiagnosis is common.

-Greenhouse Sports uses the power of sport to help young people aged 11 -18 from across London to improve their life chances.
+Since 2018, we have been raising money for Greenhouse Sports.
+Greenhouse uses the power of sport to help young people aged 11 -18 from across London to improve their life chances.
 They partner with schools in some of the poorest communities, providing high-quality sports coaches to run full-time coaching and mentoring programmes that empower and inspire young people growing up in disadvantage to reach their full potential.
 Since 2002, they have worked with over 40,000 young people.

 Recently, they worked with Loughborough University researchers to scope the impact of their work and really understand what a Greenhouse Sports intervention can do.
 Early findings indicate engagement with Greenhouse Sports raises attendance and academic performance and improves mental and physical wellbeing in young people.